are you in?

 Therefore, it’s best to select based on the features within the online course portal and integrations to other tools.
 You can always start out using all the features of the platform, but as you grow, you may want to switch them out for more robust tools.

-Teachable is a very popular cloud/hosted LMS solution offering an in-house payment processor and a variety of features at different prices.
+Teachable is one of the best online course platforms in the LMS category.
+They offer an in-house payment processor and a variety of features at different prices.

 Teachable is actually pretty easy to use, however, there are so many features it will take time to get everything set up.
 In addition, some integrations require Zapier which means additional time to sort out.